RBI Tightens Forex Risk Norms, Mandates Daily Capital Maintenance for Banks

 *this image is generated using AI for illustrative purposes only.

-Under the new framework, banks may exclude certain "structural" foreign exchange positions from their net open position calculations.
+Under the revised framework, banks may exclude specific "structural" foreign exchange positions from net open position calculations, subject to stringent conditions.
+The RBI emphasized that this methodology must be comprehensively documented in the bank's risk management policy for structural foreign exchange positions.
 These exclusions encompass:

 • Foreign-currency denominated investments in subsidiaries